hello-beyond/beyond/readme.md

     - backend
     - library
     - web-backend
-- container: This allows you to specify if you want to add a project container folder.
-Remember that BeyondJS supports the ability to handle multiple projects simultaneously.
+- container: This allows you to specify if you want to add a project container folder. `BeyondJS` supports the ability to handle multiple projects simultaneously.

 ## Global installation